 Source: KPMG

-Non-bank lenders (often referred to as shadow banks) are financial institutions that don’t hold an ADI license, meaning they can’t offer deposit products such as savings accounts, transaction accounts, term deposits or offset accounts.
-Non-banks, therefore, source the funding for their loans from wholesale investors, either within Australia or overseas.
+Non-bank lenders are financial institutions that don't hold an ADI license, meaning they can't offer deposit products.
+Non-bank lenders fund their loans from wholesale investors, either within Australia or overseas.

-They are can still offer loan products to people, like home loans, but they are not regulated by APRA (the Australian Prudential Regulatory Authority).
-However, non-banks are still governed by the National Consumer Credit Protection Act (NCCP) which is administered by ASIC (the Australian Securities & Investments Commission).
+Since non-bank lenders are not ADIs, they are not regulated by APRA (the Australian Prudential Regulatory Authority).
+However, any institution that offers lending products still needs to abide by the National Consumer Credit Protection Act (NCCP) which is overseen by ASIC (the Australian Securities & Investments Commission).

 Some non-bank lenders you might have heard of include: